Pipelining GEMM with TMA#

 Pipeline Mechanics#

-1. Prefetch: before the main loop ever runs, we load the first PIPE_DEPTH stages, so that the loop always finds data waiting for it on the very first iteration:
+1. Prefetch: before the main loop begins, load the first PIPE_DEPTH stages so that data is ready for the first iteration:

 for s in range(min(PIPE_DEPTH, K_TILES)):